prism/prism-docs/docs/source/setup.rst

 Installation
 ------------

-Like any bukkit plugin, drag and drop the jar into your ``plugins`` folder and boot the server once to generate configs.
+Like any plugin, drag and drop the jar into your ``plugins`` folder and boot the server once to generate configs.

 Next, configure the plugin and setup your database. :doc:`config`.